mykelcodex/personal/content/blog/elegant-api-with-laravel-api-resources.md

 }
 ```

-That's it, all you need to tdo now is it import the your `UserResource`
+That's it, all you need to do now is to import your `UserResource`

 ```php
 use Illuminate\Http\Request;